 You learn something new every day working at Fugro.

 Being an effective leader is providing proper guidance for others to find the solutions to problems on their own.

 About senior geotechnical project engineers

 My particular role requires a Master Degree in Civil Engineering, specializing in Geotechnical Engineering with at least 5 years of work experience in Geotechnical Engineering.
-This role requires proficiency in performing and review geotechnical engineering analysis with a Professional Engineering License from the State of Texas in Civil Engineering (if working in Texas, USA).
+This role requires proficiency in performing and review geotechnical engineering analysis with a Professional Engineering License.
 Good writing and computation skills are important, as is your the ability to travel for work to different jobs sites, locally and internationally.